lambda-snail/HedgehogWebServices/README.md

 * A little bit of JavaScript
 * Lots of coffee :)

+Also the following libraries/frameworks were used:

+* MediatR
+* Autofac
+* Newtonsoft
+* PayPal SDK

 ### What I learned

 I have learned, among other things: